 \subsection{Training Time of Ensembles}

-In Section 3, we show that ensembles match the accuracy of large solitary models with fewer inference FLOPS.
-We now show that the total training cost of an ensemble can also be lower than an equally accurate solitary model.
+In Sec.~\ref{sec:ensembles}, we show that ensembles match the accuracy of large single models with fewer inference FLOPs.
+We now show that the total training cost of an ensemble if often lower than an equally accurate single model.

-We show the training time of solitary EfficinetNet models in Table~\ref{table:train-time-efficientnet}.
+We show the training time of single EfficinetNet models in Table~\ref{table:train-time-efficientnet}.
 We use 32 TPUv3 cores to train B0 to B5, and 128 TPUv3 cores to train B6 or B7.
 All the models are trained with the public official implementation of EfficientNet.
 We choose the ensemble that matches the accuracy of B6 or B7 and compute the total training time of the ensemble based on Table~\ref{table:train-time-efficientnet}.
 As shown in Table~\ref{table:train-time-ens}, the ensemble of 2 B5 can match the accuracy of B7 while being faster in both training and inference.